Jeffkrop/Chocolate-Bar-Ratings/Chocolate_Bar_Ratings.md

 ![](Chocolate_Bar_Ratings_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-8-1.png)

-A look at where 20 most represented company location countries.
+There are chocolate companies on this list from 60 different counties.
+The 20 most represented company location are.

 ``` r
 n3 <- cocoa %>% group_by(company_location) %>%